Operation Pedestal: 9/10 August

-Force R left Gibraltar on 9 August, ready to meet the convoy at a rendezvous south of Majorca; Force F made an uneventful passage of the Straits in dense fog during the night of 9/10 August.
+Force R left Gibraltar on 9 August, ready to meet the convoy at a rendezvous south of Mallorca; Force F made an uneventful passage of the Straits in dense fog during the night of 9/10 August.
 Fishing boats and one merchant vessel were passed at close quarters but due to the moonless night and the fog, Syfret thought it improbable that the force had been sighted from the shore.
 Abwehr agents near Gibraltar and Ceuta had sighted the convoy and the British decrypted their Enigma messages, learning how well-informed the Axis were and of their plans to defeat the convoy.
 At about 08:00 on 10 August, German reconnaissance aircraft detected the convoy and at 12:45 reported that the convoy was about 70 nmi north of Algiers.

 At 17:00 a French aircraft reported two aircraft carriers, two battleships, two cruisers, fourteen destroyers and twelve merchant vessels about 50 nmi north of Oran.
 Luftwaffe reconnaissance aircraft reported at 19:00 that a convoy of two battleships, two carriers, two cruisers, fourteen destroyers and twelve merchantmen was on an easterly course, 55 nmi north-north-east of Oran.
 By the afternoon of 10 August, Kesselring and Supermarina were aware that a convoy of forty to fifty ships, including possibly two carriers and nineteen freighters, was in the western Mediterranean, sailing on an easterly course at a speed of 13 to 14 kn.
-The convoy was expected to be south of Majorca by 06:00 on 11 August and south of Sardinia by the same time on 12 August.
+The convoy was expected to be south of Mallorca by 06:00 on 11 August and south of Sardinia by the same time on 12 August.
 Fliegerkorps II in the western Mediterranean was alerted and Fliegerkorps X was ordered to reconnoitre the eastern Mediterranean beyond the 25° E line of longitude after dawn on 11 August.

 11 August

 Despite Axis submarines, three cruisers and twenty-six destroyers refuelled from the tankers Dingledale and Brown Ranger of Force R by dawn.
 (Previous Malta convoys had refuelled on arrival but now the island had no oil to spare.)
 The convoy was south of the Balearic Islands on course for Cap Bon at daybreak and at about 06:20, a U-boat sighted the convoy.
 At 08:15 a Luftwaffe reconnaissance aircraft reported that the convoy was 95 nmi north-west of Algiers; fifteen minutes later, a Ju 88 began to shadow the convoy at 20000–24000 ft and continued throughout the day.
-At noon, the convoy was about 75 nmi south of Majorca, sailing due east on a zigzag course.
+At noon, the convoy was about 75 nmi south of Mallorca, sailing due east on a zigzag course.
 Furious conducted the flying off between 12:30 and 15:15 of 38 Spitfires for the 555 to 584 nmi journey to Malta and then turned round with her escorts for Gibraltar (37 of the aircraft reached Malta).